Zabzuki/user-profile-card/README.md

 );
 ```

-with `theme={newTheme}` the color is updated (by changing the default background color).
-The update procedure take place from the `setBackgroundColor` callback which store value to Local Storage and calls the `setColor`.
+with `theme={newTheme}` the color is updated (by changing the default background card's color).
+The update procedure takes place from the `setBackgroundColor` callback which store value to Local Storage and calls the `setColor`.
-By adding React Context in `ThemeProvider.js` the props are available in any component
+By adding React Context in `ThemeProvider.js` we can access it in the child components through the React Context using the useContext hook.

 ```JavaScript
 const ThemeContext = React.createContext(theme);